Infosys-Classes-2/NET-Classes-Bishnu/README.md

 1. Write a C# function to display the nth Fibonacci number.
 1. Write a C# program to print binary equivalent of an integer.

+### Aug 16, 2022
+1. Write a C# program to create 10 folders, in each folder a text should be created with its meta information as content.

 ### Class/Interface Design, (Level - Hard)

 1. Think of a scenario where you can design your classes and interfaces as in the diagram below: